MAGALA-RICHARD/apsimNGpy/apsimNGpy/senstivity/Tutorial.rst

   array([0.44579877, 0.91875446])

-we can see that the total order effect are bigger than first oder effect, implying that  interactions between the two factors are likely
+The larger total-order effects relative to the first-order effects suggest potential interactions between the two factors

 .. code-block:: python